SuperCowPowers/workbench/docs/core_classes/transforms/overview.md

 !!! tip inline end "API Classes"
     For most users the [API Classes](../../api_classes/overview.md) will provide all the general functionality to create a full AWS ML Pipeline

-SageWorks currently has a large set of Transforms that go from one Artifact type to another (e.g. DataSource to FeatureSet).
+Workbench currently has a large set of Transforms that go from one Artifact type to another (e.g. DataSource to FeatureSet).
 The Transforms will often have **light** and **heavy** versions depending on the scale of data that needs to be transformed.

 ## Transform Details